 From Olive Green and Blush to Emerald and Dusty Pink, there are plenty of shades to choose from but it’s important to get the right mix.

-My favourite sofa from sofa.com looks even better with pink accents and shows how well pink and green interior design works!
+My favorite sofa from sofa.com looks even better with pink accents and shows how well pink and green interior design works!
+This bold color works beautifully with colorful wallpaper which can help introduce subtle pink interior design into your home.

 Pink and Green Interior Design in the Bedroom